 Looking for a break from the everyday routine, somewhere you can escape and rejuvenate?
 The Pinehurst, Southern Pines, Aberdeen Area is such a place.
-Brimming with natural beauty with a touch of old fashion charm, it draws you in – with an initiation to unwind, explore and discover their secrets.
-Each town and village offers its own ethos, but all with come with friendly greetings and local tales that inspire and leaves you wanting more.
+Brimming with natural beauty with a touch of old fashioned charm, it draws you in – with an invitation to unwind, explore and discover its secrets.
+Each town and village offers its own ethos, but all with come with friendly greetings and local tales that inspire and leave you wanting more.

 In 1857 the Raleigh & Augusta Railroad came to Cameron and was the end of the line for a while.
 The town was incorporated in 1876 and named for Paul Cameron, a railroad official.
 From 1880 to 1890, the Cameron-based, Muse Brothers Store was known as the largest department store between Richmond and Augusta.

 The introduction of the Lucretia Dewberry (a mild blackberry) in 1892 made Cameron the, Dewberry Capital of the World.”
 You can still find Dewberry jam and desserts in the local shops.

 Today Cameron is well known for its antique shops and on the first Saturday in May and October, an antiques fair is held and attended by thousands of visitors.
 The quiet residential town rises to the occasion with lots of antiques and treasures for every kind of collector. www.antiquesofcameron.com